loomory/loomory-app/README.md

   has not added more included in AppDelegate.h.
 I think normally this is done in the briding header but let's copy what they do.

 - Adding breakpoints in VS code can cause strange behaviour over time with the app freezing.
-If you have problems try to delete all breakpoints first.
+If you have problems try to delete all breakpoints first..